MicrosoftDocs/sql-docs/docs/connect/oledb/sql-server-login-dialog.md

 For more information about server names for different types of networks, see the SQL Server installation documentation in SQL Server Books Online.

 ### Authentication Mode
-Selects the authentication mode from one of the following:
+You can select the following authentication options from the Authentication Mode dropdown:
 - **SQL Server Authentication:** Authentication to SQL Server using login ID and password
 - **Windows Authentication:** Authentication to SQL Server using the currently logged-in user's account
 - **Active Directory - Password:** Active Directory authentication to Azure SQL DB using login ID and password